VrtxOmega/hermes-mobile-android/README.md

 Native Kotlin/Jetpack Compose Android client for using a Hermes Agent desktop dashboard or gateway from a phone over a private network.

-This repository is a sanitized, public-ready mobile client export.
-It does not include personal backend URLs, credentials, cookies, screenshots, logs, local session data, or device verification artifacts.

 ## What This Is